.Baroque cello - Bass violin bow

-The classical bows with screw appeared during the second half of the XVIIIth century, after the baroque period
+The classical bows with a screw system appeared at the en of the XVIIIth century, after the baroque period.

 "Iconographic study of the violoncello and the way it was played up to the year 1800"